Discover all the Capitals of Poland

 Czestochowa is definitely the spiritual capital of Poland and the house of the famous and miraculous Black Madonna painting which is located at the Jasna Góra monastery.

-One of the oldest and very unique cities of Poland, which is said to be the Polish capital of box by the local people, as it the place where famous Polish boxers are training.
+One of the oldest and very unique cities of Poland, which is said to be the Polish capital of box by the local people, as it is the place where famous Polish boxers are training.

 Swidnica - box training arena